Renato Constantino

-Renato Reyes Constantino Sr. (March 10, 1919 – September 15, 1999) was a Filipino historian known for being part of the leftist tradition of Philippine historiography.
-Apart from being a historian, Constantino was also engaged in foreign service, working for the Philippine Mission to the United Nations and the Department of Foreign Affairs.
+Renato Reyes Constantino Sr. (March 10, 1919 – September 15, 1999) was a Filipino historian best known for The Philippines: A Past Revisited and The Continuing Past, both of which he co-authored with the writer and historian Letizia Roxas Constantino, his lifelong collaborator and wife.
+He is at times referred to as a historian of the leftist tradition in Philippine historiography, largely because, unlike many historians, he and his partner, Letizia, declared their biases openly rather than pretend fealty to what both called illusory objectivity.
+Constantino was in the foreign service, working as Executive Secretary of the Philippine Mission to the United Nations and as Counsellor of the Department of Foreign Affairs.

-He is the father of former Civil Service Commission Chairperson Karina Constantino-David and father-in-law of University of the Philippines Diliman sociology professor emeritus Randy David.
+He is the father of businessman and activist, Renato “RC” Constantino, Jr., best known for his leadership of the watershed Asia-Pacific Conference on East Timor (APCET), widely considered the key event that led to the ultimate liberation of East Timor from Indonesian rule, and former Civil Service Commission Chairperson Karina Constantino-David, the guitarist and composer of the celebrated protest and folk music duo Inang Laya.
+Constantino is the father-in-law of writer and activist Lourdes "Dudi" Balderrama Constantino, wife and activist partner of RC, and University of the Philippines Diliman sociology professor emeritus Randy David, husband of Karina.

+He is the grandfather of Climate Policy Analyst Renato Redentor Constantino, News Anchor and Journalist Karmina Constantino-Torres, and Professor and Journalist Kara David.

 Education and early career

 Constantino attended the University of the Philippines where he became the youngest editor of the university's student publication, The Philippine Collegian.
 He wrote editorial columns criticizing President Manuel Quezon, which earned the attention of the President by responding to the article in one of his speeches.
 It was also in UP where he co-founded the Alpha Phi Beta fraternity, alongside 17 other students; professor and future Senator Ambrosio Padilla served as their Charter Adviser.

 When the Second World War erupted, Constantino fought in Bataan and was a member of an intelligence team spying on the Japanese.
 He also worked as a journalist during the war.

 At the conclusion of the war, Constantino joined the Philippine Mission to the United Nations from 1946 to 1949 as its Executive Secretary.
 He worked as a counselor for the Department of Foreign Affairs from 1949 to 1951.
 These exposures to foreign service became the foundations of a book he wrote about the United Nations.